bennsantos20/readme-generator/README.md

   * [Questions](#questions)
   ***
   ## Installation
-  run npm i
+  Run npm i
   ## Usage
-  run node index.js and then answer following prompts
+  Run node index.js and then answer following prompts
   ## License
   Apache 2.0
   ## Contributing
-  If you would like to contribute to this project, please add me on github.
+  If you would like to contribute to this project, please Add me on github .
   ## Tests
-  run npm test
+  Run npm  test
   ## Questions
   Please reach out to my email at bennsantos20@gmail.com and my github bennsantos20.